Theater In Chicago

 Whether you are in to big time productions, like Dirty Dancing and Mamma Mia or prefer smaller, intimate shows like Aqui Estoy and The Boys from Syracuse, you will find a venue to your liking.

-We highly recommend the theaters in Chicago listed below which boast some of the most popular productions in the theater industry.
+We highly recommend the theater in Chicago especially those listed below which boast some of the most popular productions in the theater industry.

 Start off your party night in style by visiting one of the Best Restaurants in Chicago and then heading over to a show at any one of these incredible Chicago theater venues.